5-APB

-5-APB (abbreviation of "5-(2-aminopropyl)benzofuran") is an entactogen of the phenethylamine, amphetamine, and benzofuran families.
+5-APB, also known as 5-(2-aminopropyl)benzofuran, is an entactogen of the phenethylamine, amphetamine, and benzofuran families.
 5-APB and related drugs have sometimes been informally called "Benzofury".

-5-APB has been sold as a designer drug since 2010.
+5-APB was first described in the scientific literature in 2000 and emerged as a novel designer drug in 2010.

 Use and effects

 Users describe the effects of 5-APB as including euphoria among others.
 Largely, its effects reported were similar to those of the drug MDMA but not as strong.
 The drug has been reported to produce visual disturbances and is said to have mild psychedelic effects.

+Adverse effects

-Recreational use of 5-APB has been associated with death in combination with other drugs and solely as the result of 5-APB.
+A death caused by 5-APB as a result of hyponatremia has been reported.
+Other deaths have also been reported.
+Use of 5-APB has been associated with death in combination with other drugs and solely as the result of 5-APB.

 Pharmacology

 Pharmacodynamics

 5-APB acts as a serotonin–norepinephrine–dopamine releasing agent (SNDRA), with EC_{50} values for monoamine release of 19 nM for serotonin, 21 nM for norepinephrine, and 31 nM for dopamine in rat brain synaptosomes.
 It is also a serotonin–norepinephrine–dopamine reuptake inhibitor (SNDRI).

 5-APB is a potent agonist of the serotonin 5-HT_{2A} and 5-HT_{2B} receptors.
 Its EC_{50} (E_{max}) values were 6,300 nM (54%) at the serotonin 5-HT_{2A} receptor and 280 nM (61–92%) at the serotonin 5-HT_{2B} receptor.
 It also shows affinity for the serotonin 5-HT_{2C} receptor (K_{i} = 880 nM) and the serotonin 5-HT_{1A} receptor (K_{i} = 3,300 nM).
 It has been reported to act as an agonist of the serotonin 5-HT_{2C} receptor similarly to the serotonin 5-HT_{2A} and 5-HT_{2B} receptors.
 The drug's potent agonism of the serotonin 5-HT_{2B} receptor makes it likely that 5-APB would be cardiotoxic with long-term use, as seen with other serotonin 5-HT_{2B} receptor agonists such as fenfluramine and MDMA.

 5-APB also shows high affinity for the mouse and rat trace amine-associated receptor 1 (TAAR1).

 In animal studies, 5-APB produces robust hyperlocomotion, robust conditioned place preference (CPP) but limited self-administration, fully substitutes for MDMA in drug discrimination tests, and partially substitutes for DOM, cocaine, and methamphetamine in drug discrimination tests.